reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 beans in a way that easily supports writing plain unit tests for.

 The [Spring Boot Test Starter](https://search.maven.org/search?q=g:org.springframework.boot%20AND%20a:spring-boot-starter-test&core=gav) comes with Mockito and AssertJ as testing libraries.

-We should exploit their features to create expressive unit tests.
+Let's exploit those testing libraries to create expressive unit tests!

 The code example in its final form is available [on github](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testing).